opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 ### Retrieving mail metadata

-KeyView can retrieve mail metadata for a particular sub file using the function [fpGetSubFileMetaData()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetSubFileMetaData.htm).
+You can retrieve mail metadata for a particular sub file using the function [fpGetSubFileMetaData()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetSubFileMetaData.htm).
 This function has a number of options for retrieving different subsets of the mail metadata.
-We will use the option to retrieve all metadata, by passing -1 to the metaNameCount.
+This example uses the option to retrieve all metadata, by passing -1 to the metaNameCount.

 ```c
 KVSubFileMetaData metadata = NULL;